S3-working-group/s3-practical-guide/src/organizational-structure/open-domain.md

 ![right,fit](img/structural-patterns/open-domain.png)

-An open domain is a way to intentionally account for a domain by invitation rather than assignment.
+**A way to intentionally account for a domain by invitation rather than assignment.**

 The delegator of the open domain clarifies: